 To have any hope of reaching the national target of ending HIV transmission by 2030, we must see a significant increase in opportunities to test outside of Sexual Health Clinics and smooth the roll-out of PrEP nationwide, include health promotion activities targeted and underserved populations such as women and those from Black African communities. “

 No doubt 2020, will have created new complications to access vital Sexual Health Service testing and antiretroviral drugs (PrEP).
-Now is the time to ensure we continue to spread the message, about how easy, effective accurate and discrete self-testing is, it really is just prick, suck, poke!
+Now is the time to ensure we continue to spread the message, about how easy, effective accurate and discrete self-testing is.
 This World AIDS Day 2020 is the time for everyone to #knowyourstatus.